Maker-Gitsune/The-Splaynck/instructions.md

 3. Add heat set inserts to “top”
 4. Install switches with the LED slots at the bottom
 5. Handwire according to
+6. download the main.py and kb.py files from and transfer to the pi pico